I had to grieve the loss of that fantasy future I had. Accept who he was now, not cling onto the hope of that fantasy man I had in my head.

 You can’t skip this step if you want to change your relationships and life.

 Healing is a journey.
 It never stops.
 When the student is ready, the teacher comes.
 You will learn only as much as you are able to cope with at the time.
 Then the next time you’re ready, you’ll learn a little more.

 Learning to love yourself

-Take one day at a time and keep focusing on you and your recovery.
+Take one day at a time and keep focusing on you and your recovery from abusive relationships.
 You will get there, I promise.